laravel/docs/billing.md

     $paymentMethod = $user->defaultPaymentMethod();

 <a name="check-for-a-payment-method"></a>
-### Check For A Payment Method
+### Determining If A User Has A Payment Method

-You may check if a customer has a payment method attached to their account using the `hasPaymentMethod` method:
+To determine if a Billable model has a payment method attached to their account, use the `hasPaymentMethod` method:

     if ($user->hasPaymentMethod()) {
         //